 The Bible speaks of these spiritual truths not only as future gifts, but also as blessings we already enjoy in part.

 In a similar way, Jesus spoke of the kingdom both as something that exists right now and something that will exist in a greater way when he returns.
-When he and his disciples announced that the kingdom was near, they meant the spiritual, invisible phase of the kingdom.
-For those who thought the kingdom would soon appear with power and glory, he told a parable to explain that there would be a delay (Luke 19:11-27)—but the parable also explains that some of the work of the kingdom must be done even before the kingdom appears in its fullness.
+When he and his disciples announced that the kingdom was near, they were referring to the spiritual, invisible phase of the kingdom.
+For those who thought the kingdom would soon appear with power and glory, he told a parable to explain that there would be a delay (Luke 19:11-27) – but the parable also explains that some of the work of the kingdom must be done even before the kingdom appears in its fullness.
 Now is the time we are to believe, repent, be saved and enter the kingdom.

 5. What did Jesus say would be preached throughout the world?
 Matthew 24:14.
 What did he commission his disciples to preach?
 Matthew 28:19-20; Mark 16:15-16; Luke 24:47.
 Should we conclude that preaching the kingdom is practically synonymous with preaching faith, repentance, forgiveness and making disciples?